Email Signup Forms: 14 Places to Add Them for Higher Conversions

 2. Welcome Gate

-Many welcome gates have a simple headline and a call to action button (or subscribe form) on a colored or plain background.
-Jeff Goins, however, uses a screenshot from his free video as the background for his welcome gate.
+Many welcome gates have a simple headline and a signup form on a colored or plain background.
+Sportique, however, used a beautiful photo for their welcome gate background.

 How To Add an Email Signup Welcome Gate to Your Site